maizzle/maizzle.com/content/docs/templates.md

 Unlike other Components, a Template may include a Front Matter block, which is a YAML-style block of variables that you may define at the top of the file.

-Maizzle knows to parse this block's variables and makes them available to all other Components - including Layouts - so you can use them throughout your project.
+Maizzle knows to parse this block's variables and makes them available to all other Components that you add to this Template, as well as to the Layout it uses.

 ## Front Matter